 In short, the trustee’s role is to act impartially on behalf of the beneficiaries and to provide them with full disclosure of any actions taken.
 This requires maintaining thorough records and translating that information into a clear accounting so that beneficiaries are fully aware of what the trustee has done.

 It is important to note that a trust accounting is unlike a tax or financial accounting typically prepared by accountants who may be unfamiliar with the strict requirements of the California Probate Code.
 The best way for a trustee to avoid mistakes that could potentially result in litigation is to consult a highly capable trust administration attorney who can assist with creating a balanced trust accounting.

 At Loew Law Group, we routinely work with trustees to ensure that all assets are properly titled, appropriate records and receipts are retained, and that all beneficiaries receive proper trust accountings.

 If you have been named as a fiduciary or beneficiary of a trust, the best decision you can make to protect your rights is to consult the trust administration attorneys at Loew Law Group, PLC.
 Our legal team provides guidance to trustees so that they avoid costly mistakes that could expose them to legal liabilities and significant financial penalties.
+We help residents of Belmont, Burlingame, Foster City, Redwood City, Hillsborough, and all of San Mateo County.
 We also represent beneficiaries to ensure they receive any assets they are legally entitled to under the terms of the trust.
 When necessary, we also work to protect our clients from creditor claims and represent them in trust-related disputes whether through litigation, mediation, or arbitration.
 Above all, we are committed to helping our clients preserve and protect their wealth.
 Please contact our office today to set up a consultation.